 - Leslie Holzmann loves God and the world He has created for us.
 She currently gardens in Colorado and birds anywhere.

 If you were stymied on Monday, now can you name this bird?
-The photo was taken in Colorado in October.
+The photo was taken in Colorado in May.
 The answer will appear at the end of next Monday’s post.

 On a recent trip to the botanic gardens, I was captivated by a constellation of tiny blue flowers, stars spread on tender green leaves in the shade of some mature pines.
 Five azure petals surrounded a hollow white center on … Continue reading

 Can you identify this bird?
 The photo was taken in Colorado during the month of May.
 The answer will appear next week.